charlieegan3/personal-website/source/blog/2013-06-29-fragments.html.markdown

 - google play
 - developers
 ---
-Many manufactures massively making many mobiles certainly gets you the top spot on the ‘Units Shipped' leader-board, however, theres a problem growing from it: Fragmentation.
+Many manufactures massively making many mobiles certainly gets you the top spot on the ‘Units Shipped' leader-board, however, there's a problem growing from it: Fragmentation.
 And it’s quite a big problem.

 With Android devices reaching out to all corners of the mobile market it’s creating problems for users everywhere.
 Cheap phones can’t run the latest versions or don’t get the attention of the update team.
 Time that is spent though in that area, crucial maintenance and the like is time taken away from the phones at the top.
 And this is bad for users and developers alike.